dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

             );

-            -- Use a UDTF to parse data of the VARBINARY type to formatted data.
+            -- Use a UDTF to parse data of the VARBINARY data type to formatted data.
             CREATE VIEW input_view AS
             SELECT
               S.ctime,